777Pooja/Scientometric-Analysis-of-ICT-in-Vehicle-Route-Optimization-Practices-and-Perspective/README.md

 # Scientometric-Analysis-of-ICT-in-Vehicle-Route-Optimization-Practices-and-Perspective
-The data folder contain CSV files for four categories: AI/ML, IoT, CCDA, CS
+This repository contains CSV files for four categories: AI/ML, IoT, CCDA and CS.